httpwg/http-extensions/draft-ietf-httpbis-compression-dictionary.md

 ### Server Responsibility

-A timing attack may still be possible on non-readable responses to extract information from them if they were compressed using a dictionary.
-To mitigate this risk, a server MUST NOT use dictionary compression on a response when the HTTP headers indicate that the request is a "cors" request and that the response would not be readable by the client.
+As with any usage of compressed content in a secure context, a potential timing attack exists if the attacker can control any part of the dictionary, or if it can read the dictionary and control any part of the content being compressed, while performing multiple requests that vary the dictionary or injected content.
+Under such an attack, the changing size of the response reveals information about the content, which might be sufficient to read the supposedly secure response.

+In general, a server can mitigate such attacks by preventing variations per request, as in preventing active use of multiple dictionaries for the same content, disabling compression when any portion of the content comes from uncontrolled sources, and securing access and control over the dictionary content in the same way as the response content.
+In addition, the following requirements on a server are intended to disable dictionary-aware compression when the client provides CORS request header fields that indicate a cross-origin request context.

-The following algorithm will return TRUE if a response MAY use a dictionary-based content-encoding and FALSE if a response MUST NOT use a dictionary-based content-encoding:
+The following algorithm will return FALSE for cross-origin requests where precautions such as not using dictionary-based compression should be
+considered:

 1. If there is no "Sec-Fetch-Site" request header then return TRUE.
 1. if the value of the "Sec-Fetch-Site" request header is "same-origin" then